Brief History

 Ovarian Reserve Testing: This test helps check the quantity and quality of your eggs before the IVF.
 It involves checking hormone levels like follicle-stimulating hormone (FSH), estrogen (estradiol), and anti-mullerian hormone in your blood during the early days of your menstrual cycle.
 An ultrasound of your ovaries might also be done to predict how the ovaries can react to medications.

 Semen Analysis: The specialist carries out semen analysis to assess the quality of the male partner's sperm.
 The test evaluates sperm count, motility (movement), and morphology (shape).
 This analysis helps determine the best approach for fertilisation.
-Your specialist can advise standard in vitro fertilization or intracytoplasmic sperm injection (ICSI) if sperm quality is an issue.
+Your specialist can advise standard in vitro fertilisation or intracytoplasmic sperm injection (ICSI) if sperm quality is an issue.

 Screening: Both you and your partner will be screened for infectious diseases, including HIV.